efritz/blog/content/resume/_index.md

 ## Resume

-A [non-web version](/documents/Fritz - Resume.pdf) of this resume is also available.
+A [printable version](/documents/Fritz - Resume.pdf) of this resume is also available.

 ### Work History